499602D2/tg-launchbot/readme.md

 - [x] Notify admin on any processing failure
 	- [x] Telegram
 - [x] Allow postpone notifications to be disabled
-- [ ] Allow chats to flip a setting to enable everyone to send commands (callbacks only by the initial sender?)
+- [x] Allow chats to flip a setting to enable everyone to send commands (callbacks only by the initial sender?)
+	- [ ] Use wherever needed (currently only used in preHandler)

 ### Future: 3.1 and onwards
 - [ ] Handle window starts/ends